 Why it is important to address the manifestations of IBS?

 Left untreated, irritable bowel syndrome can have a negative influence on the overall quality of life.
 It leads to mood disorders, such as anxiety and depression, which in turn will make the condition even more severe.
-Among the recommended solutions, there are psychotherapy, counseling, biofeedback, progressive relaxation exercises, and mindfulness.
+Among the recommended solutions, are psychotherapy, counseling, biofeedback, progressive relaxation exercises, and mindfulness.

 Medication can relieve the symptoms of IBS.
 The physician might prescribe fiber supplements, laxatives, anti-diarrheal drugs, anticholinergic medication, tricyclic antidepressants, colon relaxants, antibiotics, etc. It is important to follow the treatment as instructed, without making adjustments on your own.